JvitorNery/WebServiceSoapProvider/README.md

 # WebServiceSoapProvider
-WebSevice Provider Java Using JPA
+WebSevice Provider Java Using JPA and maven dependecies